 Webinar - Soil Food Web Case Studies with Dr. Elaine Ingham, hosted by Didi Pershouse

 Dr. Ingham teaches and consults with farms all over the world and has decades of hands-on experience.
 This is a great chance to learn from her in an affordable way, from the comfort of your own home.
-(If you can't make it on the 7th, you can also register now and watch the recording later.)

 (This webinar builds upon our previous one, in which she outlined the soil food web and explored the many functions that soil organisms perform in a landscape.
 Access that 3.5 hour webinar here.)